 The city-fortress was first established in the 3rd century BC.
 For centuries, the city population lived within the walls of the fortress.
 Thus, its history was also the history of Belgrade.

 Today, the fortress is a beautiful place, right in the heart of the city.
-You can go there to escape the crowds in the city, away from the noise and the traffic.
-You can also spend a peaceful morning or an afternoon, surrounded by history, while you enjoy the views.
+You can go there to escape from the crowds in the city, away from the noise and the traffic.
+You can also spend a peaceful afternoon there, surrounded by history, while you enjoy the views.

-The Belgrade Fortress is divided in the Upper and the Lower Town and Kalemegdan Park.
-Unfortunately, the lower section is neglected, despite the fact that it contains some historically very important structures.
-Anyway, you should go there to see the Upper Town and Kalemedgan Park.
+The Belgrade Fortress is divided in the Upper and Lower Town and Kalemegdan Park.
+Unfortunately, the lower section is slightly neglected, despite the fact that it contains some historically important structures.
+Anyway, you should go to see the Upper Town and Kalemedgan Park.

 The main entrance to the park starts at the end of Prince Mihailo street.

-That’s also where you can see a place where they read the Sultan Abdulaziz’s ferman in 1867, by which the fortresses of Belgrade, Kladovo, Smederevo and Šabac were handed over to Prince Mihailo Obrenović and the Serbian Army.
+That’s also where you can see a place where in 1867 they read Sultan Abdulaziz’s ferman, by which the fortresses of Belgrade, Kladovo, Smederevo and Šabac were handed over to Prince Mihailo Obrenović and the Serbian Army.
 It meant the end of the Ottoman occupation of those parts of Serbia.

 “A LA FRANCE” MONUMENT

 Next, you will come across the “A La France” monument.
 Unveiled in November 1930, 12 years after the end of the First World War, it represents gratitude to France for her military aid during and after the war and it also honours French soldiers who lost their lives while defending Belgrade in 1915.